 The Board engages in consistent and ongoing administration of the compensation structure to ensure that reality matches philosophy and that equity is maintained.
-An ongoing system of compensation review ensures that total compensation levels are benchmarked externally against the appropriate labour market and internally against appropriate job evaluation criteria.
+An ongoing system of compensation review ensures that total compensation levels are benchmarked externally against the appropriate labour market.